sebgl/htpc-download-box/README.md

 Sonarr / Radarr / Jackett / NZBGet / Deluge / OpenVPN / Plex

+TV shows and movies download, sort, with the desired quality and subtitles, behind a VPN (optional), read for watch, in a beautiful media player.
+All automated.

 ## Table of Contents

 - [HTPC Download Box](#htpc-download-box)